LucMc/stockswebsite/README.md

 # Falco Stcok Analysis
 Code submitted in partial fulfilment of the requirements for the award of Batchelor in Computer Science.

+The majority of the code can be found in `stockswebsite/main/strategy_comparison/Stocks/analytics`

 ### Requirements
  - Python 3.8